OPS-E2E-PPE/VBA-Docs/access/Concepts/Forms/display-a-custom-dialog-box-when-the-user-deletes-a-record.md

 When you select a record on a form and delete it, Access displays a dialog box asking the user to confirm the deletion of the record.
 If you want, you can prevent this dialog box from appearing in two ways.
 You can cancel the [BeforeDelConfirm](../../../api/Access.Form.BeforeDelConfirm(even).md) event, in which case the deletion is canceled.
 Or you can set the _Response_ argument of the **BeforeDelConfirm** event procedure to **acDataErrContinue**, in which case the deletion is confirmed.

-You can use a **BeforeDelConfirm** event procedure to display a custom dialog box and handle users' responses.
+Use a **BeforeDelConfirm** event procedure to display a custom dialog box and handle users' responses.
 The following example demonstrates how to use a custom dialog box to ask users whether they want to cancel or proceed with the record deletion.